Extended eigenvarieties for overconvergent cohomology: Preliminaries

 \begin{definition} Let $R$ be a normed ring.
-We say that $R$ is \emph{Tate} if $R$ contains a multiplicative unit $\vp$ such that $|\vp|< 1$.
+We say that $R$ is \emph{Tate} if $R$ contains a multiplicative\footnote{i.e.~a unit which is multiplicative in the sense we just defined, as well as being a unit for multiplication!} unit $\vp$ such that $|\vp|< 1$.
 We call such a $\vp$ a \emph{multiplicative pseudo-uniformizer}.
 If $R$ is also complete, we say that $R$ is a \emph{Banach--Tate ring}.
 If $R$ is a Tate normed ring and $\vp$ is a multiplicative pseudo-uniformizer, then we define the corresponding valuation $v_{\vp}$ on $R$ by $v_{\vp}(r)=-\log_{a}|r|$, where $a=|\vp^{-1}|$. \end{definition}

 We remark that it is easy to see that a unit $\vp$ in a normed ring $R$ is multiplicative if and only if $|\vp^{-1}|=|\vp|^{-1}$.
 A multiplicative pseudo-uniformizer $\vp$ is a uniform unit in the sense of Kedlaya-Liu \cite[Remark 2.3.9(b)]{kl}.